11 Cool Things To Do In Astoria, Oregon

 7. Visit the Flavel House Museum

-Fun Fact: Captain George Flavel was one of Astoria’s first millionaires, amassing his fortune as a river bar pilot guiding ships through the dangerous Columbia River Bar.
+- Learn about Captain Flavel’s role as one of Astoria’s first millionaires, earning his wealth as a bar pilot who guided ships through the treacherous Columbia River Bar.

 8. Explore Lewis and Clark National Historical Park

-For history buffs and nature lovers alike, the Lewis and Clark National Historical Park offers an unforgettable experience that combines the best of both worlds.
-This park commemorates the famous Lewis and Clark Expedition, which reached the Pacific Ocean and set up camp near Astoria in the winter of 1805.
-The centerpiece of the park is Fort Clatsop, a reconstructed version of the small fort where the explorers and their crew spent the winter months.
-Walking through the fort’s wooden cabins, it’s easy to imagine what life was like for these early adventurers as they battled cold, rain, and hunger while documenting their journey.
+The Lewis and Clark National Historical Park is a must-visit for history enthusiasts and nature lovers.
+This park commemorates the famous Lewis and Clark Expedition, which reached the Pacific Ocean in the winter of 1805 and set up camp near present-day Astoria.
+The centerpiece of the park is Fort Clatsop, a reconstructed version of the fort where the explorers and their crew endured a cold, wet winter while documenting their groundbreaking journey.

-Fun Fact: The Lewis and Clark Expedition was the first American-led group to reach the Pacific Ocean overland, and their journey helped pave the way for the westward expansion of the United States.
+Fun Fact: The Lewis and Clark Expedition was the first American-led group to reach the Pacific Ocean overland, paving the way for the westward expansion of the United States.

 9. Climb Saddle Mountain

-Fun Fact: Saddle Mountain gets its name from its unique shape, which looks like a saddle when viewed from certain angles.
-The mountain is also home to some of the rarest wildflowers in the Pacific Northwest, including the delicate Saddle Mountain bittercress.
+Fun Fact: Saddle Mountain gets its name from its distinctive shape, resembling a saddle when viewed from certain angles.
+The mountain is also home to rare wildflowers, including the Saddle Mountain bittercress, found only in this region.

 10. Ride the Astoria Trolley

-Fun Fact: The Astoria Riverfront Trolley’s tracks are laid on the original route of the Astoria and Columbia River Railroad, which was used to transport goods from the waterfront in the early 1900s.
+Fun Fact: The Astoria Riverfront Trolley runs along tracks originally laid for the Astoria and Columbia River Railroad, which transported goods from the waterfront in the early 1900s.

 11. Discover Astoria’s Art Scene